-There is a sidewalk where persons served board and exit vehicles.
-When snow covered it is very slippery and potentially dangerous.
+There are no sidewalks within the complex.
+The parking lot where persons served board and exit vehicles can be very slippery and potentially dangerous when snow covered.

 4. How will the program reduce the potential of abuse and/or harm to people related to the type of grounds and terrain that surround the facility?